 Stock up on healthy snacks

-One of the biggest issues for people trying to instil healthy eating into their lifestyles is snacking.
+One of the biggest issues for people trying to implement healthy eating into their lifestyles is snacking.
 When we are hungry, we tend to grab for the closest thing that takes the least time to prepare.
 This often ends up being packets of chips, candy bars, sugary drinks, and fried goods.
 If you take the time to plan your meals for the week ahead, shop and prepare them – including your snacks – you will have healthy options ready to go with little to no preparation always.
 This eliminates the temptation to snack on unhealthy foods and drinks.